Call, Bind and Apply

 startBattle(pokemon1, pokemon2);

 Here you can see we’ve refactored the function to be standalone, and we are now invoking it using bind.
-This causes a copy of the pokemon object be made.
+This causes a copy of the pokemon object to be made.
+Unlike call and apply, bind doesnt execute the function straight away.
+It returns a new function with this baked in, ready to go whenever you call it.
+Like meal prepping but for functions.

 Taking this example a step further, let’s see if we can refactor the attack function a little to demonstrate some other features of the bind function: